bahrmichael/bahrmichael.github.io/_posts/2021-07-01-reduce-serverless-spending.md

 The best thing about this bundle is that you commit to a **monthly spending, which is very accessible**, even with a low usage.
 Whereas the Lambda and DynamoDB options require an hourly commitment, this one doesn't care about spikey workloads and inconsistent traffic.

-To see if the bundle makes sense for you, go to the AWS Console, open the CloudFront service, and navigate to "Savings Bundle - Overview" in the lefthand navigation.
-Click on the button Get Started.
+To see if the bundle makes sense for you, go to the AWS Console, open the CloudFront service, and navigate to *Savings Bundle - Overview* in the lefthand navigation.
+Click on the button *Get Started*.
 If you are already paying for CloudFront, it should give you an overview of your previous spending.
 You can use that information to estimate your spending for the upcoming months.
 CloudFront also gives you a recommendation on how much you should commit to, while maximizing the utilization (and therefore not paying for unused commitment).

 ![CloudFront Recommendation](https://bahr.dev/pictures/serverless-spending-cf-recommendation.png)

-Click on Next to finalize the details, where you should disable the auto-renewal.
+Click on *Next* to finalize the details, where you should disable the auto-renewal.
 You can always buy another savings plan, but you can't cancel it after you committed to the 1-year term.
-When you're ready, enter an amount that you feel comfortable with, and continue to checkout.
+When you're ready, enter an amount that you feel comfortable with, and *continue to checkout*.

 ![CloudFront Purchase](https://bahr.dev/pictures/serverless-spending-cf-purchase.png)